Reilly & Britton: Success with Baum

 Baum had already been friendly with Britton and Reilly before he signed with them; their friendships continued and developed over the ensuing years.
 Baum was closer with Britton than Reilly, addressing his letters to the former to "Brit," and to the latter to "Mr. Reilly" — though both men and their families visited "The Sign of the Goose," the Baums' summer home in Macatawa Park, Michigan.

 Since Baum was their star writer, the firm promoted his works prominently and imaginatively, with contests, paper cut-outs of Oz characters, press releases in Oz-newspaper format, and similar tactics.
 When Baum became enmeshed in financial difficulties in 1911, Reilly & Britton put him on salary (though the move wasn't enough to forestall Baum's bankruptcy in June of that year).

+Other books they published include the Captain Becky series by Margaret Love Sanderson, The Blue Ridge series (Azalea) by Ella W. Peattie, the Bunty Prescott series by Major M. J. Phillips, The Airship Boys Series by H. L. Sayler, The Boy Scouts of the Air series by Gordon Stuart, The Boys' Big Game series, Travel Notes Abroad: My Own Record by Clara Powers Wilson, and The Girl Graduate: Her Own Book, an illustrated novelty for the girl to fill in, similar to John R. Neill's The Bride: Her Wedding Book.

 Even with their heavy concentration on children's books, the partners also published general purpose works of fact and fiction, including the poetry of Edgar Guest and some of the works of Harold Bell Wright; they also published sports-related material, especially baseball books.
 They even tried the periodical side of publishing, with a venture called The Book Crier, subtitled "A Magazine of Optimism."
 (As is sometimes true of optimism itself, the "Magazine of Optimism" did not endure.)